algorandfoundation/algokit-core/docs/book/research/msgpack_offloading.md

 ## Limitations & Future Work

-* Only three models (`SimulateRequest`, `SimulateTransaction200Response`, `Account`) are currently implemented – coverage will grow as the OpenAPI surface is expanded.
+* Only two models (`SimulateRequest`, `SimulateTransaction200Response`) are currently implemented – coverage will grow as the OpenAPI surface is expanded.
-* Investigate rmp-serde affecting wasm bundle size and apply pragmatic measures to optimise it.
+* Find a more sophisticated way to filter out and further automate model generation from algod spec that only includes models related to msgpack.
+* Expose SignedTransaction via ffi, modify the autogeneration for rust algod models to reference that core abstraction.
+* Remove or refine model registry mechanism, must be unified with AlgokitMessagePack trait once SignedTransaction is exposed and can be referenced in the algod spec.